Edentree Green Future Fund

 Resources, Affiliations & Corporate Strategies:

-• Cordelia Dower-Tylee, Responsible Investment Analyst – Cordelia leads EdenTree’s environmental work, with an emphasis on water, and supports the company’s work on governance.
+• Cordelia Dower-Tylee, Responsible Investment Analyst – Cordelia holds an MA in History from the University of Edinburgh, and a Certificate in Sustainable Finance from the University of Cambridge.
+She has previously worked with the International Water Management Institute and has experience in a green-focused corporate advisory firm.
+She leads EdenTree’s environmental work, with an emphasis on water, and supports the company’s work on governance.

-Our basic ESG risk analysis is provided by our data providers, ISS ESG & Sustainalytics, who flag potential violations of global norms.
-In addition, if any of our holdings breach our screens we are immediately notified by our data providers and can then review the breach with the ultimate sanction of divestment if we deem it necessary.
+ESG risk exposure is constantly monitored by our data providers, ISS & Sustainalytics, who flag potential violations of global norms.
+In addition, if any of our holdings breach our screens, we are immediately notified by our data providers and can then review the breach with the ultimate sanction of divestment if we deem it necessary.
 Furthermore, periodically stocks and instruments held within our funds are reviewed by the RI Team to ensure that they remain suitable, whilst the team monitors any negative news flow, engaging with companies to provide clarity and assess the risk level involved.

-Our RI team conducts additional research and analysis from publicly available materials including:
+Our RI team conducts research and analysis from publicly available materials including:

 • Company literature (annual reports, websites and sustainability reports)